milliondreams/calliope/getting-started.md

 ## Using it with spark-shell

-Download the released jar and add it to your Spark shell classpath and the workers using sc.addJar, or if you build from trunk or using a version newer than 0.7.2 you can use the ADD_JARS environment variable to do this.
+Download the released jar and add it to your Spark shell classpath and the workers using sc.addJar, or if you build Spark from trunk or using a version newer than Spark 0.7.2 you can use the ADD_JARS environment variable to do this.

 Then you should import Implicits._, RichByteBuffer._ and CasBuilder to start using Calliope.